srjth19/rareMetalPrices-Visualisation/README.md

 ## Prerequisite
 Sign up to Quandl.com and obtain API key which is required in the python code to access the data.

-## A version of the animated line plot is avaiable at the following YouTube link:
+## A version of the animated line plot is available at the following YouTube link:
 https://www.youtube.com/watch?v=iAj509z1cCw